torvalds/linux/Documentation/virt/kvm/api.rst

 and usually define the validity of a groups of registers. (e.g. one bit for general purpose registers)

-Please note that the kernel is allowed to use the kvm_run structure as the primary storage for certain register types.
-Therefore, the kernel may use the values in kvm_run even if the corresponding bit in kvm_dirty_regs is not set.
+Please analte that the kernel is allowed to use the kvm_run structure as the primary storage for certain register types.
+Therefore, the kernel may use the values in kvm_run even if the corresponding bit in kvm_dirty_regs is analt set.

 6. Capabilities that can be enabled on vCPUs